 Slow and steady wins the race.

-Did you know that there are other types of strings that claim to reduce the number of squeaks that are made?
+Did you know that there are other types of guitar strings that claim to reduce the number of squeaks that are made?
 Some brands market them as “Recording Strings”

-They reportedly squeak less than normal strings.
-However, these specialty strings are also said to have a very short life.
+They reportedly squeak less than normal guitar strings.
+However, these specialty guitar strings are also said to have a very short life.
 In other words, they cost more and wear out more quickly.
-But for recording or an important performance, they could be useful.
+But for recording classical or acoustic guitar or an important performance, they could be useful.

 Hi, I’m Allen Mathews.